-Under the Act, the applicants for aid may include undertakings, legal entities and natural persons which pursue economic activities according to Annex 1 to GBER.
+Under Act No. 130/2002 Coll., the applicants for aid may include undertakings, legal entities and natural persons which pursue economic activities according to Annex 1 to GBER.
 Other project participants may include:

 - undertakings (see the above definition), - research organisations organisational units of the state, organisational units of ministries engaged in research and legal persons which meet the definition of a research and knowledge dissemination organisation according to GBER and the Framework.